 The levy will be collected by EPA Tasmania who will be responsible for regulating the levy and ensuring compliance with the legislation.

-It is proposed to start the levy in November 2021.
 The impact of introducing a levy has been analysed through a detailed Cost Benefit Analysis (CBA) by consultants Urban EP.
 The link to this analysis is available below.

 The waste levy rate will be a flat rate applicable statewide and across all waste streams.
 The intention is to achieve the average of regional waste levy rates across Australia (currently approximately $60 per tonne).
 Jumping straight to this amount could come as a price shock to businesses still recovering from the economic constriction caused by COVID-19, so the waste levy will be introduced in a staged manner.